noirXnyx/noirXnyx.github.io/_pages/projects.md

 title: Projects
 permalink: /projects/
 description: |
-  <span style='font-size: 1.15rem; text-align: justify; display: block'> This page showcases projects that have been committed and deployed on GitHub, each with a brief explanation and a link to the corresponding repository.
-Some projects are not yet committed or deployed due to various reasons such as ongoing revisions, data privacy considerations, or deployment constraints.
-The page is actively being updated to reflect current progress. </span><br>
+  <span style='font-size: 1.15rem; text-align: justify; display: block'> This page showcases projects I’ve created, including those that have been committed and deployed on GitHub.
+Each project comes with a brief explanation and, where applicable, a link to the corresponding repository.
+Some projects are not yet committed or publicly deployed due to ongoing revisions, data privacy considerations, or other constraints.
+The page is actively being updated to reflect my current progress. </span><br>
-  <span style='font-size: 1.15rem; text-align: justify; display: block'> All processes on this webpage are deployed using PyCharm and GitHub.
-To get the most out of each project, I recommend exploring them on a laptop or desktop computer.</span><br>
+  <span style='font-size: 1.15rem; text-align: justify; display: block'> All processes on this webpage are developed and managed using PyCharm and GitHub.
+For the best experience, I recommend exploring these projects on a laptop or desktop computer. </span><br>
-  <span style='font-size: 1.15rem; text-align: justify; display: block'> I want my projects to continue to evolve into better versions, so if you have any suggestions, corrections, or ideas, feel free to send me an email — I’d genuinely appreciate your thoughts and would love to chat! </span><br>
+  <span style='font-size: 1.15rem; text-align: justify; display: block'> I’m always working to improve and expand my projects.
+If you have any suggestions, corrections, or ideas, feel free to send me an email — I’d truly value your input and would love to connect! </span><br>

 nav: true